WhiskyToad/portfolio/README.md

-Hi and welcome to Steven Craig's portfolio!!1!
+Hi and welcome to Steven Craig's portfolio!!

 If you're here you are most likely considering me for employment!